Insurance

 Other options for accommodations when you travel are bed-and-breakfasts, pensions, and budget hotels.
 Talk to your travel advisor before departure about budget accommodations at your travel destinations.
 You can also browse the travel section of a local bookstore for travel guidebooks aimed at college students.
 You can also browse accomodations in Lonely Planet Guidebooks which are largely geared to the student traveler.

 Getting around abroad is completely dependent upon the traveler and what he or she feels confident or comfortable with doing.
 If you are planning to study abroad, then it is safe to assume that you have the courage to put yourself in unfamiliar situations, and therefore it goes without saying you will most likely want to see and get the most out of where you are.
-Travelling by train and underground is a fantastic way to travel from one main city hub to another, however if you are looking to be able to get out to the vineyards of France or to visit the Bavarian countryside of Germany, then travelling by car in Europe is a viable option.
+Traveling by train and underground is a fantastic way to travel from one main city hub to another, however if you are looking to be able to get out to the vineyards of France or to visit the Bavarian countryside of Germany, then traveling by car in Europe is a viable option.
 With that said it is an option that should be thought out before acted upon and If possible, try not to wait until you are at your destination to decide you want a vehicle.
 With a little bit of planning, you can turn a good study abroad trip into one you’ll remember forever.
-Here are some helpful pointers for travelling by car in Europe:
+Here are some helpful pointers for traveling by car in Europe:

 Air Transportation